GT Pro Series: Development

-GT Pro Series was first purchased by Ubisoft on August 3, 2006.
+Ubisoft purchased the rights to publish the game outside Japan on August 3, 2006.
 By September, GameSpot was able to get a glimpse of the game through a small video demo, reporting that though the cars looked cartoonish, they still had a certain realistic flair to them.
 A few weeks later, GameSpot looked at the game again, and walked away "impressed with the controls."
 IGN also looked in-depth at the game, commenting on the high quality of the control schemes.
 Both sites later gave poor marks to the game in their reviews of the final product.

 Reception

 GT Pro Series received "generally unfavorable reviews" according to video game review aggregator Metacritic.
 In Japan, Famitsu gave it a score of one six, two sevens and one five, for a total of 25 out of 40.

 GameSpot criticized the game's graphics and audio, writing, "The visual presentation in GT Pro Series looks like something from the Nintendo 64 era, and the sound isn't any better."
 IGN denounced the gameplay, stating, "GT Pro Series feels like a quick cash-out title, and Wii players deserve better."
 Eurogamer pointed out how the game shows serious problems for any future serious racers on the Wii, while commenting that the game itself was "absolutely, unequivocally, shockingly awful."